Growing Pains: Covering the Costs of Children and Childbirth

 But there are ways to access your home equity without the burden of additional debt.

-Home equity investments, like Hometap, allow you to access a portion of your home equity without monthly payments or interest.
+Home equity investments, like Hometap, allow you to access a portion of your home equity without monthly payments.
 Since it’s an investment, you get cash now in exchange for a share of the future value of your home.
 For many families, this option lines up with their larger plans for eventually selling their home and moving to one that better fits their growing families’ needs.
 This allows the homeowners to settle the investment using a portion of the proceeds from the home’s sale.

 No matter how you choose to grow your family, getting your finances in order will allow you to focus on your new family member with more joy and less stress.